-Female education percentage is low in India, especially in the rural areas for they are discouraged for higher education.
+Female education percentage is low in India, especially in the rural areas for they are discouraged from higher education.

 Bijli is a dancer in the village’s local dance company.
 She is also a part-time sex worker.
-When her career is at peak, she faces competition in a young girl.
+When her career is at its peak, she faces competition as a young girl.
 She encounters the realms of sexual nuances every single day and yet she stands tall and proud.

 Like most of the movies these days, the trailer of Parched was quite misleading.
 I was expecting some women empowerment based hard-hitting storyline.
 Instead, all I got was an Indian version of Sex and the City!
 Or shall I say Sex and the Village since that’s how the entire movie unfolds.

 Also, the movie’s execution leaves you uneasy.
 No matter if it’s a fully grown woman like Lajjo being beaten up by her husband.
 Or the underage bride who faces the brutality of her so-called husband.

 The portrayal of violence is harsh.
 But again, that’s the reality in our country.

 The erotic scenes are a bit superficially attractive.
 They do lighten the grimness of the plot but the overall effect is more exotic than rural.
 That results in the plot losing its grey and real feel.

 Parched acclaimed applause abroad, but in India, it won’t surprise the audience much.
 We are pretty much familiar with the harsh environment rural women live in.
 That might be the reason the movie may not get through to the Indian audience.